Rafaellinos/learning_java/unittest_learning.md

 - Green = Write application code for unit test pass
 - Refactor = Clean up.
 Improve unit and app code
 - Repeat = repeat all steps above until de feat is ready

+# Mockito

+- Open source testing framework to test double
+- test double?
+R: Mock, Fake, Spy, Stub - Replace object
+- useful to avoid dealing with external dependencies, like a database
+- doCallRealMethod().when... for calling the real method